|

 hydrolysis.
 One common feature among these enzymes is the presence of a

-coordinated water molecule that is activated by the Zn(II) to a factor of
+coordinated water molecule that is activated by the Zn(II)

-significant difference is the structures of the substrates.
-For example, the
+of its pKa.
+A significant difference is the structures of the substrates.
+For

-tetrahedral configuration of phosphoesters only resembles the gem-diolate
+example, the tetrahedral configuration of phosphoesters only resembles the gem-diolate transition state configuration of peptides formed

-the scissile peptide bond by the Zn(II)-activated water molecule during
+upon nucleophilic attack at the scissile peptide bond by the Zn(II)-activated

-catalysis" in which a phosphodiester is
+unique "alternative catalysis" in which a phosphodiester is

-hydrolyzed at a remarkable rate by a di-Zn
+hydrolyzed at a remarkable rate by a di-Zn aminopeptidase from Streptomyces.

-aminopeptidase from Streptomyces.
 See abstract.)

 (A) Metallohydrolases